 Adam’s go-to attire is a suit, tie, and pocket square, but if going to an event he will implement so more features like a lapel pin.
-Therefore in Adam’s opinion, for day to day wear you do not have to flaunt every possible suit accessory, just go with what the event and the mood dictates, although it is good to have all the options so you can pick and chose.
+Therefore in Adam’s opinion, for day-to-day wear you do not have to flaunt every possible suit accessory, just go with what the event and the mood dictate, although it is good to have all the options so you can pick and choose.

 Adam tells me, however, that there is one accessory that you always need, given you are wearing a tie – a tie clip.
 While it does not need to stand out or be an attention piece, the tie clip offers great practicability, “if it’s windy, it stops it flapping around; if you’re bending over food and drink, it stops it falling in and getting stained.”